 If you're not already a member of NAR, you'll need to join a local REALTOR® association before you can take the next step to become a Seniors Real Estate Specialist®.
-Non-US applicants must be a member of an NAR cooperating association.

 Whether you prefer learning in person or online, our two-day designation course instills the knowledge and understanding you require to meet the needs of clients over the age of 50.
 During the designation course, you'll gain practical knowledge and techniques, including: